cksystemsteaching/selfie/README.md

 This time we show *line numbers* 1 to 7 of the code as a way to refer to individual lines.

 Selfie follows a workflow that is standard for programming languages such as C. It first compiles a program written in C\* to RISC-U machine code, as instructed by the `-c` option.
 We could then take the machine code and run it on a RISC-U processor.
 Such processors exist but you are unlikely to have access to a computer with such a processor.
-Therefore, selfie also features an interpreter of RISC-U machine code which is invoked by the `-m 1` option.
+Therefore, selfie also features an interpreter of RISC-U machine code which is invoked by the `-m` option (ignore the parameter `1` for now).
 In other words, `./selfie -c examples/double.c -m 1` instructs selfie to compile the source code in `double.c` to RISC-U machine code and then execute it right away using its builtin RISC-U interpreter.

 Okay, that is all very nice and cool but how can we see what is actually going on?
 There are essentially two ways.
 We can ask selfie to generate a human-readable RISC-U assembly file called `double.s` that contains the compiled code of `double.c`, or we can have selfie execute the compiled code and output in our terminal every single machine instruction that it actually executes.
 Let us try generating the assembly file first using the selfie *disassembler*: